Goldan32/learn-python/README.md

 7. The program should print `Hello World!` to the Command Prompt.

+**This is where you should stop alone, and wait for a face to face course**

 ## First, let's just talk about programming
 This can't be done alone.
 Let's engage in a discussion about the following topics